-Ratastic Newsflash for the week of March 18th, 2019 “The Gods Must Be Crazy” Edition
+Ratastic News Week “The Gods Must Be Crazy” Edition

 The next time you trap a rat, you could be trapping a shapeshifting god.
 You never know!
 If that doesn’t take you aback, what happened to a golf pro and a disguised bottle of poison might.
 And yet another cougar in California.
 As always, our Ratastic Newsflash editions are different, disturbing, but always fascinating!